DominikaSzu/js30-3/README.md

 # js30-3

 This project is a third challenge from Wes Bos Javascript30.
+This exercise is based on use of CSS variables.

 ## Code Dependencies